 The academic year is divided into three terms; each including an 8-week programme of lectures, practical work and tutorials.
 For an MS student the typical working week consists of 10 hrs of lectures, scheduled in the mornings, and 6 hrs of practical classes, scheduled in the afternoons.
 Each student also has one or more tutors from their own college who depending on the year of study provide typically 12-16 hrs of tuition per term - usually to pairs of students, with each hour of tuition requiring typically 6-8 hrs of work in preparation.
 Since these formal commitments total some 30 hrs per week, a key features of this system is that there is a lot of flexibility for students to organise the rest of their study and other activities.
 This requires that students develop self-discipline and organisational skills!

 In addition to the weekly routine of lectures and tutorials covering the work which will be examined in the final examinations and the continually assessed practical classes, there are additional projects that must be undertaken as part of the degree.
 These projects include: a business plan, a team-design project, an introduction to materials modelling module, a characterisation or materials modelling module and mini-project and reports on industrial visits.
 The business plan project is supported is supported by workshops run by Enterprising Oxford, as well as tutorials from a business consultant and is completed by MS students in their second year.
-The team-design project is run in the first 2 weeks of the third year and is taken by students from all three courses who work together over a period of two weeks.
-Recent projects have included: an electronic book, a new EM mounting stage, an improved paintball gun loading mechanism and new materials for an improved boat lift at Foxton Bocks.
-To raise their experience of industry, MS and MEM students must attend at least 4 industrial visits and submit reports on these.
+The team-design project is run in the first 2 weeks of the third year and is taken by all students who work together over a period of two weeks.
+Recent projects have included: an electronic book, a new EM mounting stage, an improved paintball gun loading mechanism and new materials for an improved boat lift at Foxton Locks.
+To raise their experience of industry, MS students must attend at least 4 industrial visits and submit reports on these.
 These visits are a mix of Departmentally-run trips, attendance on the student-run Industrial tour, and independent trips organized by the student.